 - 8. A list of Indian Native American tribes with which the vendor has an existing or previous business relationship, including ownership, financial, or management interests in any non-gaming activity; - 9.
-Names, addresses and telephone numbers of three (3) business references with whom the company has regularly done business for the last 5-years; - 10.
-The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 11.
+Names, addresses and telephone numbers of three (3) business references with whom the company has regularly done business for the last 5-years; - The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 11.
 If the business has ever had a license revoked for any reason, and the circumstances involved; - 12.
 A list of lawsuits to which the business has been a defendant, including the name and address of the court involved, and the date and disposition, if any; - 13.
 A list of the business' funding sources and any liabilities of \$50,000 or more; - 14.
-A list of the principals of the business, their social security numbers, addresses, telephone numbers, titles, and percentage of ownership in the company; - 15.
-A copy of registration with the Kiowa Business and Commerce Commission under KL-CY-2023-011 Kiowa Tribe Uniform Commercial Business Code of 2023; and - 165.
+A list of the principals of the business, their social security numbers, addresses, telephone numbers, titles, and percentage of ownership in the company; and - 15.
 Any further information the Commission may require by rule. - B. The following notice shall be placed on the application form for a vendor and its principals: "Inclusion of false or misleading information in the vendor application may be grounds for denial or revocation of the Tribe's vendor license." - C. A vendor may submit to the Commission a copy of a recent license application to another jurisdiction if it contains the information listed above.
 The vendor will be required to submit, in writing, any changes in the information since the other license application was filed, and any information requested by the Commission not contained in the other application.

-Section 29.
+Section 28 31.
 Vendor Background Investigations